bicknell/DCC-Mobile-Decoder/README.md

 complete details.

 Licenses for commerical use may be negotiated on a case by case basis.
 Please contact project maintainers.
-Commercial terms will include:
+Any commercial terms negotiated will include:

+- A licensing term.
-- A small annual payment that will be used to support the project.
+- An annual payments during the term that will be used to support the project.
-- Royalty free.
+- No royalties.
 - A requirement to provide attribution in the instructions and on the packaging.